dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab4/README.md

             ![image](img/lab4-alert-create.png)
     * In the `Category` dropdown list, select `Cloud Platform` and in the `Metric` dropdown list, type `Percentage CPU` and pick the `Cloud platforms > Azure > Virtual Machine > cpuUsage` option and Pick `Average`
     ![image](img/lab4-vm-alert.png)

+        <aside class="positive"> 💡There are similar CPU percentage metrics, please make sure you select the right one </aside>

     * Click `Add rule-base` button and update as shown below
         ![image](img/lab4-custom-alert-filter.png)